Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Case study

-Moreover, the degree of network flexibility $d_{ij}$ also plays a role in the generation cost reduction and we have fixed it to be 0.7 so far.
-Fig. \ref{figflexibility-case118} shows how the generation cost of S1 changes with the degree of network flexibility.
-We observe that the cost decreases nearly linearly with the degree of flexibility.
-For this system, the degree of flexibility should be greater than 0.5 in order to achieve more than 2\% cost reduction.
+The degree of flexibility $d_{ij}$ plays a role in the generation cost reduction and we have fixed $d_{ij}$ to 0.7 so far.
+Fig. \ref{figflexibility-case118} shows how the generation cost of S1 (CCED with network flexibility) of IEEE 118-bus system changes with different degrees of network flexibility.
+We observe that the cost decreases nearly linearly with $d_{ij}$.
+For this particular system, $d_{ij}$ should be greater than 0.5 in order to achieve more than 2\% cost reduction.